grplyler/cisco-cheatsheet/README.md

-# cisco
+# Cisco Utils
-Boostrapping and hardening scripts for Cisco routers and Switchs
+Boostrapping and hardening scripts for Cisco routers and Switches